esraa-ehab/Ultrasound-PCOS-Detection/README.md

 ## 👩‍🔬 Authors

-This project was developed as part of a university graduation project focusing on AI-driven early PCOS detection using both clinical data and ultrasound images, delivering fast, accessible, and accurate health insights.
+This project was developed as part of a  project focusing on AI-driven early PCOS detection using both clinical data and ultrasound images, delivering fast, accessible, and accurate health insights.
  Key AI Features:
 • PCOD Detection from Ultrasound:
  Deep learning analyzes ovarian ultrasound images to identify cystic structures — offering high-accuracy, image-based diagnosis, even in subtle or asymptomatic cases.